neilddixon/demo-multimodule/README.md

 ### Overview
-This project shows how Spring Boot can be used to create a common (component) library that can be shared and 'wired' into Spring Boot applications (One and Two).
+This project shows how Spring Boot can be used to create a common (component) library that can be shared and 'wired' into Spring Boot applications (One and Two) within this mono-repo.

 This project also shows how Spring Boot can be used to run integration tests, including common integration tests across both applications